 Robin Gray produces organic vegetables and herbs on his farm by the sea in Whiting Bay.
 His produce can be found in Bay Kitchen & Stores in Whiting Bay, in other independent grocery stores and on the menu in many of the island restaurants.

 James’s Chocolates produces the finest quality hand-made chocolates and indulgent fudge in a tempting range of flavours, all hand-made on the premises.

 Arran Tablet is made from an old Scottish recipe and available in local shops (including Bay Kitchen & Stores).
 Melt in the mouth flavours include Vanilla, White Chocolate, Arran Gold, Edinburgh Gin & Raspberry …. a sweet treat to take home with you.

 Blackwater Bakehouse is an artisan bakery with a range of fragrant loaves, the best sourdough bread in the country (!), flapjacks, almond tarts, cinnamon buns, brownies, granola.
-They are located in Blackwaterfoot and open from Thurs-Sat.
-Also available at the Bay Kitchen & Stores in Whiting Bay (Wed / Sat).
-Also available from the ‘bread store’ in Blackwaterfoot located to the rear of the Kinloch Hotel
+Available from the ‘bread store’ in Blackwaterfoot located to the rear of the Kinloch Hotel.
+Also available at the Bay Kitchen & Stores in Whiting Bay (Wed / Sat) and The Old Pier Cafe in Lamlash.

 Cafés & Tearooms